 Choosing the right dog walker for your pup can be a daunting task.
-You’ll be giving this person a key to your home and trusting them to love and care for your fur baby when you’re not there.
+You’ll be giving this person access to your home and trusting them to love and care for your furry friend while you’re away.
 You need someone who is trustworthy, experienced, and reliable.
-The following are some things to consider and questions to ask to help you find a pawsome dog walker:
+Here are some things to consider and questions to ask to help you find a pawsome dog walker:

 1. Does the dog walker return phone calls and emails in a timely manner?